Thank you for booking your sailing holiday/event with us at Girls for Sail!

 The yacht has a heads (bathroom) with a shower at the stern (back) of the yacht.
-There are cosy cooking facilities and storage for one soft/ collapsible bag for each person.
-Storage is at a premium on board and you may find that you are largely living out of your bag so remember, this is a casual holiday and you really won’t need stiletto heels and four handbags!!
-Please PACK LIGHTLY!!
-The rest of your crew will admire you for your frugal packing skills.
+There are cosy cooking facilities and storage for one soft/ collapsible bag WITHOUT WHEELS for each person.
+Storage is at a premium on board and you may find that you are largely living out of your bag so remember, this is a casual holiday and you really won’t need stiletto heels and four handbags!
+Please PACK LIGHTLY.

 The professional crew on the yacht is there to ensure you have an amazing time sailing and will guide you in how (and where) to sail the yacht.
 We will try our very best to make sure you are all happy and comfortable.
-Please note that they are not ‘stewardesses’ or ‘entertainers’ and you and your crew mates will be responsible for day to day provisioning, meal preparation and general ‘housekeeping’ and minor running repairs on board.
+Please note that they are not ‘stewardesses’, ‘entertainers’ or 'tavel guides' and are responsible for providing a sailing experience and are not responsible for you when you are not on board our yacht.
+You and your crew mates will be responsible for day to day provisioning, meal preparation and general ‘housekeeping’ and minor running repairs on board.
 As with any yacht you are all part of the team and you’ll all get along nicely if you organise your responsibilities equally throughout your trip!
-A tidy boat is a happy boat…

 Our average GFS yacht is between 37 and 40 feet.
 After extensive research of all the boats on the market, we chose to sail yachts similar to the Élan 37 or Beneteau 40.7 as these boats are capable of being sailed easily and successfully by women.
 They are light in weight, easy to handle with comfortable living space on board.
 All our boats are equipped with a compact galley (kitchen) area, heads (toilet) and spacious saloon area with table.